-In the event of actual performance between the threshold and target, and target and maximum, performance levels, the payment amount was to be calculated between each designated segment on a straight-line interpolated basis.
+For each corporate performance measure, the payout level was calculated based on the actual performance of such corporate performance measure.
+In the event of actual performance between the threshold and target, and target and maximum, performance levels, the payout level was to be calculated between each designated segment on a straight-line interpolated basis.
+Following the determination of the payout level of each corporate performance measure, the two payout levels were averaged to compute the combined corporate performance.